Difficulties Locums Face - Updated July the 30th, 2021

 The Locuming Trend

-Veterinary schools continue to send fresh faces into the world.
-Unfortunately, practices struggle with filling permanent positions.
-Social media charts a growing trend of dissatisfaction among the veterinary industry:
+Veterinary schools continue to send fresh faces into the industry.
+Unfortunately, practices still struggle to fill permanent positions.
+This is likely due to a growing trend of dissatisfaction among the veterinary industry.
+Professionals report anger over:

 - Difficult employers